Daşoguz International Airport: History

 The first flight was in September 1924 from Kagan-Dashoguz-Khiva, then it became a regular flight.

 Since 1940, it has allowed flights from Chardzhou-To‘rtko‘l-Tashauz.
 In the Soviet period, there were regular flights to Moscow, Leningrad, Tashkent, Ashgabat, Ufa, Mineralnye Vody and other airports in the USSR.

-On 10 October 1973, due to a malfunction of the fuel system, a Li-2 plane crashed near the airport.
-5 people were killed.
-After this incident, the aircraft maintenance of the Li-2 in civil aviation of the USSR was discontinued.
+On 10 October 1973, due to a malfunction of the fuel system, an Lisunov Li-2 plane crashed near the airport, killing five.
+After this incident, Aeroflot retired all civil Li-2s.

 The new terminal building was opened in 1984.

 Reconstruction of the terminal building, with modern equipment was completed in 2009.
 The airport terminal is allowed to serve up to 300 passengers per hour.